Flipkart raises $3.6 bn from GIC, SoftBank, Walmart, others; valuation hits $37.6 bn | Business

 - India

-Flipkart Group on Monday said it has raised USD 3.6 billion (about Rs 26,805.6 crore) in funding led by GIC, Canada Pension Plan Investment Board (CPP Investments), SoftBank Vision Fund 2, and Walmart, valuing the e-commerce giant at USD 37.6 billion.
+Flipkart Group on Monday said it has raised USD 3.6 billion (about Rs 26,805.6 crore) in funding led by Singapore's sovereign wealth fund GIC, CPP Investments, SoftBank Vision Fund 2, and Walmart, valuing the e-commerce giant at USD 37.6 billion.

 The company, which competes with Amazon, Reliance Industries' JioMart, and others in the burgeoning Indian e-commerce market, said it will continue to make deeper investments across people, technology, supply chain, and infrastructure to address the requirements of a rapidly growing consumer base in the country.